 I experienced cave darkness in spring 2018 while visiting the Cave of the Winds in Colorado Springs, Colorado.
 The tour guide had everyone extinguish their lamps deep in the cave system, and we plunged into pure blackness.
 Some people got scared, but I just thought it was cool—if not a bit creepy.

 Jen Sincero, in her book You Are a Badass, tells a story about when she and a friend crawled into a cave system and once they were deep inside, they turned off their flashlights.
 Jen immediately felt fear crawling into and around her body until she realized that she could choose her experience.
-She chose not to fear the darkness, and when she emerged from the cave she had a different perspective on life as a whole.
+She chose not to fear the darkness, and when she emerged from the cave, she had a fresh perspective on life.

 Your Fear Archetype